-The request shall not contain a payload
+The request shall not contain a payload.

-General Exceptions:
+General Exceptions

-If the SCEF is not reachable when IN-CSE tries to send Device Triggering request, then the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to ERROR_NSE_NOT_FOUND after a prior timeout period (defined by IN-CSE local policy)
+If the SCEF is not reachable when IN-CSE tries to send Device Triggering request, then the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to ERROR_NSE_NOT_FOUND after a prior timeout period (defined by IN-CSE local policy).

 Step 4: Device Trigger Recall/Replace Handling